sanjdhar/IK-Workshop-Sept-2025/lab01/README.md

 ## Guidance by track

-- Expert Track: You are free to use any agentic framework of your choice to achive the outcomes above
+- Expert Track: You are free to use any agentic framework and LLM of your choice to achive the outcomes above
 - Intermediate Track: Switch to the `intermediate` branch
 - Novice Track: Switch to the `novice` branch